mongodb/mongo-python-driver/doc/index.rst

   Using PyMongo with TLS / SSL.

 :doc:`examples/encryption`
-  Using PyMongo with client side encryption.
+  Using PyMongo with In-Use Encryption.

 :doc:`examples/type_hints`
   Using PyMongo with type hints.